soren-kragh/chartgen/README.txt

-however also use the svg2png script to convert to bitmap (relies on inkscape), which is often preferred for e-mails or if the data set is very large.
+however also use the svg2png script to convert to bitmap (relies on inkscape), which is often preferred for e-mails or if the data set, and hence the SVG, is very large.

 ========================================
 Status
 ========================================

-Only X/Y charts are currently supported.

 To come:
 * Line charts.